 Who are the families?

-For a family to be eligible for the expanded programme, it must present at least two of the following six problems:
+For a family to be eligible for the programme, it must present at least two of the following six issues:

 What support and services do families receive?

 Every family included in the programme will have a lead practitioner/case manager from a relevant service.
 Their role will be to lead, with the family and partners, on a whole family assessment, develop a whole family plan, and to draw in relevant services and interventions in a ‘team around the family’ model.
 We will work with partner organisations, including NHS and health providers, Department for Work and Pensions including Job Centre Plus, schools, social services, housing providers, community safety team, police, ministry of justice agencies and other service providers that we commission to support the programme.
 Locally we expect to see a reduction in the number of households suffering from multiple and complex issues and, as a result, fewer families requiring costly reactive measures.
 This will lead to less pressured services.